brianhigh/par_hpc_pres/parallel_processing/High_Performance_Computing-single_page_format.md

 ## Batching comparison with more data

 And finally, we repeat the test with more data (more rows), but fewer "trials".
-Increasing data size increases the memory (RAM) required, which is a major contributor to processing overhead.
+Increasing data size increases the memory (RAM) required, which is a significant contributor to processing overhead.
 So, batching may improve performance more than in the previous scenario.